facet-lang/facet/docs/syntax-notes.md

   : (c : Bool) -> (t : {a}) -> (e : {a}) -> a
   { case c { True -> t! | False -> e! } }
 }

+## open questions

+should we generalize binding variables in signatures to pattern matching?